yaman3108/Experiment-5/README.md

 There are four primary conditional statements in C language:

 ### if:
-The simplest form among conditionals where a certain condition is evaluated and if it evaluates true then certain flow control unit executes its commands.
+The simplest form of conditional statements where a certain condition is evaluated and if it evaluates true then the command is excecuted.

 ### if-else:
 This is an extension of the first form since we have the alternative block whose commands get executed provided that the original statement was false when selected.